 - The Hamden study group included teachers, teacher assistants, behavior techs, and guidance counselors.
 In each session they used a different discussion protocol to bring the strategies back to their classrooms.

 Convene a group of educators to work on designing a course, unit of study, or curricular framework that “teaches for Black lives.”
-Use the book as an analytic framework and some of its lessons as models for your own work.
+Use the book as an analytic framework and some of its lessons as models for their own work.

 Example from 2021-22: